learn-co-curriculum/phase-0-intro-to-js-2-traversing-nested-objects/README.md

 // LOG: Scuber
 // LOG: A burgeoning startup helping busy parents transport their children to and from all of their activities on scooters.

-counter;
-//=> 26
 ```

+If you check the value of `counter` after running the code, you should see that
-So we invoked `deepIterator()` once, and it invoked itself 25 additional times!
+`deepIterator()` was called a total of 26 times: we invoked it once, and it
-If we look closely at our nested `userInfo` object, we can see that it contains
+invoked itself 25 additional times!
+If we look closely at our nested `userInfo`
-two arrays, seven nested objects, and sixteen key-value pairs where the value is
+object, we can see that it contains two arrays, seven nested objects, and
-a string.
-Add those all up (2 + 7 + 16), and you get our 25 recursive
+sixteen key-value pairs where the value is a string.
+Add those all up (2 + 7 +
-invocations!
-(If you're following along in the REPL, remember that you can
+16), and you get our 25 recursive invocations!

-either wrap the value of `counter` in a `console.log()` in the code window or
+**Reminder**: You can check the value of `counter` by either wrapping it in a
-check it in the console window.)
+`console.log()` in the code window or checking it in the console window after
+running the code.

 ### Modifying our Program to Better Handle Arrays